Counseling: The UDC Edge

 Our program offers concentrations in school, mental health and rehabilitation counseling, with an emphasis on field experience, working with underserved populations and learning in a multicultural context.

 The school counseling concentration is accredited by the Council for Accreditation of Counseling and related Educational Programs (CACREP) and the National Council for Accreditation of Teacher Education (NCATE), and it also meets certification requirements of the District of Columbia Public Schools.

 UDC School Counseling (Concentration) Program Outcomes Report

-Although no students graduated last year from our CACREP-accredited school counseling concentration, our program has more than doubled in size, with a current enrollment of 14.
-Since June, 2010, 75% of admitted students have graduated from the program in the expected time period, with 75% achieving passing rates on the National Counselor Preparation Comprehensive Exam (NCPCE).
+Since June, 2010, 86% of admitted students have graduated form the program in the expected time period, with more than half achieving passing rates on the national Counselor Preparation Comprehensive Exam (NCPCE).
 Our graduates have been very successful in obtaining employment in school settings, with a 100% placement rate.